Latest news / 12 February, 2020

 On television Jason came third in the sixth series of ITV’s I’m a Celebrity…Get Me Out of Here!, and the ninth series of BBC1’s Strictly Come Dancing, where he reached the final.
 In 2012 Jason released the album Sign of Your Love, became a DJ on Heart Radio and Heart 80s and most recently co-produced the current UK tour of Priscilla Queen of the Desert.

 In the summer of 2019 Jason returned to the London Palladium in the celebrated revival of Joseph and the Amazing Technicolor Dreamcoat, this time playing the Pharaoh opposite Jac Yarrow and Sheridan Smith.
-Due to overwhelmingly popular demand, Jason will reprise the role at the London Palladium this summer for producer Michael Harrison.
+Due to overwhelmingly popular demand, Jason will reprise the role at the London Palladium in Summer 2021 for producer Michael Harrison.

 Qdos Entertainment Managing Director Michael Harrison said: